andred1729/M-pact/README.md

 - Drag with the mouse (or right-click + drag) to orbit and tilt.
 - Scroll or pinch to zoom in and out of the analytic geometries.
 - Double-click an object to focus and zoom the camera on it.
+- Click `Launch Meteor` to watch the meteor streak from Canada toward the southeast United States.

+## Meteor configuration

+Tweak the `METEOR` settings inside `index.html` to change the launch/impact coordinates, flight duration, or swap in a glTF via `modelUri`.
+Trigger the updated sequence with the `Launch Meteor` button — the script drives Cesium’s clock, samples the trajectory, spawns a glowing trail, and triggers an impact burst when altitude drops below ~1.5 km or the flight time completes.

 The default scene mirrors Cesium’s Geometry & Appearance showcase, so you can inspect rectangles, corridors, polyline volumes, and other primitives that we’ll build on for meteor dynamics.